Sabrina tells us about what inspired her to apply for the Unlocked Graduate Scheme.

 I wanted a graduate scheme and I wanted to find one that would help me develop and gain additional qualifications.
-I came across the Unlocked Graduate programme on Prospects, looked through it and automatically knew it was job I wanted.
+I came across the Unlocked Graduate programme, looked through it and automatically knew it was job I wanted.
 I previously worked in a primary school for my placement year, and felt like the Unlocked Graduates scheme would be a very similar role, just with greater responsibilities and with adults as opposed to young children.

 I had never considered being a prison officer, but looking through the Unlocked website made me eager to become one.
 Thinking about the impact I could have, I knew I had to apply.
 I feel it’s vital to have a diverse workforce, and being a young black female myself, I know it isn’t always the easiest.
 However, I knew this role at Unlocked would enable me to be a role model.

 I haven’t had the easiest of upbringings, my mum was a single parent, unfortunately she died when I was 11 and then I went into local authority care.
 I refused to allow my past experiences prevent me from reaching success, I didn’t want to be another statistic, I wanted to be an inspiration to others, to show them that they can achieve anything they desire despite any setbacks.
 This leadership development programme at Unlocked will enable me to do this, whilst providing me with opportunities and qualifications to help me excel in my role.